-According to 2010 research conducted by the CDC, traumatic brain injury (TBI) leads to more than 50,000 deaths, 280,000 hospitalizations, and 2.2 million emergency room visits every year in the United States.
-Statistics suggest that over 1.4 million people in the U.S. suffer from some form of TBI.
-Sadly, children are at the greatest risk for crippling, potentially lifelong problems.
+According to 2013 research conducted by the CDC, traumatic brain injuries (TBI) lead to nearly 50,000 deaths, 282,000 hospitalizations, and 2.5 million emergency room visits every year in the United States.
+About 153 people die daily because of injuries that include a TBI.
+Sadly, children are at the greatest risk for crippling and potentially lifelong problems.

 According to U.S. government statistics, the most common cause of TBIs and concussions is falling.
-40% of TBI cases reported between the years of 2006 and 2010 involved some form of “slip and fall.”
-Unintentional blunt trauma (being hit by an object) is the second most common cause, accounting for roughly 15% of TBIs.
-Coming in third and fourth places, car accidents and assaults account for roughly 14% and 10% of TBIs respectively.
+47 percent of TBI cases reported in 2013 involved some form of “slip and fall.”
+Unintentional blunt trauma (being hit by an object) is the second most common cause, accounting for roughly 15 percent of TBIs.
+Coming in third and fourth places, car accidents and assaults account for roughly 14 percent and 10 percent of TBIs respectively.
 Other common causes of traumatic brain injury include diseases, inflammation, and birth injuries.

-TBI and concussion symptoms can vary considerably from person to person as well as based on the victim’s injury history.
+No matter what kind of injury you have, it’s important to know the symptoms that indicate that something is wrong.
+TBI and concussion symptoms can vary considerably from person to person, as well as be based on the victim’s injury history.
 A concussion following multiple previous head injuries, for example, can result in symptoms that are much more debilitating.

 Common early symptoms of traumatic brain injuries and concussions can include the following: